IBM/integrity-enforcer/docs/README_CONFIGURATION.md

         - request:
             namespace: secure-ns
           subject:
-            commonName: Service Team Admin A
+            commonName: ServiceTeamAdminA
     status: {}

    ```

   3. Apply signature for signer policy

-   Note that `cluster_signer@signer.com` is used for signing a signer policy.  `cluster_signer@signer.com` is a cluster wide signer.
+   Note that `ClusterAdmin` is used for signing a signer policy.  `ClusterAdmin` is a common name of the cluster wide signer.

    ```
    # generate signature by using sign service API.
 To access the service, need port-forward.